marklishman/colors-microservices/cyan/README.md

 }
 ~~~

-create a bean (necessary to use the config created with the `@EnableHypermediaSupport` annotation above)
+Create a bean (necessary to use the config created with the `@EnableHypermediaSupport` annotation above)

 ~~~java
 @Bean